 The State of California requires each County Mental Health and Drug Medi-Cal system to have a Cultural Competence Plan.
-This 2022 Cultural Compliance Plan is an update to earlier plans developed by Santa Cruz County Behavioral Health Services and shall focus on the eight criterions of the State's proposed Cultural Competence Plan Requirement (CCPR).
+This fiscal year 2023-2024 Cultural Compliance Plan is an update to earlier plans developed by Santa Cruz County Behavioral Health Services and shall focus on the eight criterions of the State's proposed Cultural Competence Plan Requirement (CCPR).